getbrevo/brevo-node/docs/ResellerApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ResellerApi();
+var apiInstance = new Brevo.ResellerApi();

 var childIdentifier = "childIdentifier_example"; // String | Either auth key or id of reseller's child

-var updateChildAccountStatus = new BrevoNode.UpdateChildAccountStatus(); // UpdateChildAccountStatus | values to update in child account status
+var updateChildAccountStatus = new Brevo.UpdateChildAccountStatus(); // UpdateChildAccountStatus | values to update in child account status

 apiInstance.updateChildAccountStatus(childIdentifier, updateChildAccountStatus).then(function() {
   console.log('API called successfully.');